Tchang27/MarkovPoem/README.txt

 How to Run:
     Run generate.py to generate phrases
-        Can either scrape from website, or use text document In the constructor, uncomment lines 17/18 to use scraper; else, the Markov chain will be built using the text document of emily dickinson's poems Run writer.py to generate phrases and write them to a text file Can measure accuracy of line generator by running sample_generations()
+        The Markov chain will be built using the text document of emily dickinson's poems which was prescraped from the website
+        Note: the scraper can be used but has limited functionality as of now Run writer.py to generate phrases and write them to a text file Can measure accuracy of line generator by running sample_generations()